Water Festival: Cambodia

-"Water Festival" is often a confusing term for foreigners in Cambodia because the Khmer New Year in April is not normally referred to as "The Water Festival", unlike equivalent new year celebrations in neighbouring countries.
-Rather, the "Water Festival" in Cambodia usually refers to the festival Bon Om Thook (Khmer:ពិធីបុណ្យអុំទូក) focused on traditional boat racing, which usually takes place in November each year.
+The "Water Festival" is often a confusing term for foreigners in Cambodia because the Khmer New Year in April is not normally referred to as the "Water Festival", unlike equivalent new year celebrations in neighbouring countries.
+Rather, the "Water Festival" in Cambodia usually refers to the festival Bon Om Thook (Khmer: ពិធីបុណ្យអុំទូក), focused on traditional boat racing, which usually takes place in November each year.

 China

 The Water Splashing Festival celebrated by the Dai people in Yunnan marks their New Year and lasts 3–7 days starting April 13.
 Festivities include dragon boat races, markets, sand art, lantern floating, and fireworks for good fortune.

-The highlight is the third day’s “Bathing the Buddha” ritual followed by a mutual water splashing in the streets.
+The highlight is the third day's "Bathing the Buddha" ritual followed by a mutual water splashing in the streets.
 Water symbolizes purity and goodwill, and splashing others expresses wishes for luck and happiness.

 Spain

 La Batalla del Agua, held annually on June 23 in Lanjarón, Spain, is part of the San Juan Festival and coincides with the Summer Solstice.
 The event celebrates the town's natural spring water and involves a large-scale water fight at midnight using buckets, hoses, and water balloons, symbolizing purification and festivity.
 Accompanying activities include parades, music, dancing, and local cuisine.
 Similar to Southeast Asia’s Water Throwing Festival, both events use water to represent cleansing and community unity.
 La Batalla del Agua is a local, one-night celebration, while the Water Throwing Festival spans several days and includes religious rituals.